fpinjava/fpinjava/README.md

 you will need to have Git installed on your PC and use the URL available on this page in the **SSH clone URL** area.

 ## Importing into Eclipse

+Note: Eclipse is not fully compatible with Java.
+Eclipse does not use the Oracle compiler.
+The compiler used by Eclipse is supposed to be better and smarter than the Oracle compiler.
+Unfortunately, it is much less efficient at type inference.
+This might change in the future, but at this time, not all chapter examples will run under Eclipse.
+You can use Eclipse Luna to edit and run the code up to chapter 8.
+You can't use Eclipse Mars.
+We have no information about if and when this will be fixed.

 To import the project into Eclipse, you must first install the Gradle plug-in.
 To do this: